 When not in use, you’ll appreciate the open look that the glass wall provides and how spacious your home will feel.

-Even in small residences, you can make your home feel larger than it is, while still giving you and your family the functionality that you want.
+Even in small residences, you can make your home feel larger than it is, while still giving you and your family the functionality that you need.

 In many instances, privacy doesn’t have to mean a closed-off room that will make your home look even smaller.